 The experiments were based on BMS 2.1 with VTM configuration and were carried out on HPC cluster in Linux platform.
 Compared with the method in JVET-K0390, our method can achieve 0.34%/4.57%/4.09% for Y/U/V coding efficiency improvements in random access configuration as shown in Table 1.
 The performance of the proposed method comparing to fix QP method is also shown in Table 2.

-Table 1 Proposed method vs. JVET-K0390
+Table 1 Proposed method vs. JVET-K0390 (current rate control method in BMS2.1)